BRAINS cohorts are launched roughly every other year. The next cohort will be in 2024. Contact us to be notified when applications open again.

 Participant Expectations:

-All eligible applicants will be invited to participate via one of the two participant pathways: Fellows or Affiliates.
+All selected applicants will be invited to participate via one of the two participant pathways: Fellows or Affiliates.
 All participants are expected to fully participate in their pathway Launch Event and Peer Coaching Circles.

 Fellows pathway participants are expected to attend the entire in-person BRAINS Fellows Symposium, including meals, and stay at the symposium lodging.
 This requirement includes participants that live locally.
 In the event that the Symposium must take place virtually instead, participants will still be expected to attend the entire virtual event.
 Fellows participants are also expected to participate in regularly-meeting virtual Peer Coaching Circles following the symposium.
-The 2024 Fellows Symposium will take place Fall of 2024 outside of Seattle, WA.
+The 2024 Fellows Symposium will take place September 26-29, 2024 outside of Seattle, WA.

 Affiliate pathway participants are expected to attend the three Affiliate Virtual Workshops.
 Affiliates are also expected to participate in regularly-meeting virtual Peer Coaching Circles following the virtual workshop series.
 The 2024 Affiliates Virtual Workshop Series will take place Fall of 2024.